How To Meal Prep For Back To School + Recipe Ideas

 Sometimes you just need to do what’s fastest.
 If this means buying pre-cut veggies instead of hitting a market and washing/prepping yourselves?
 Rock it.

-Same goes for frozen veggies.
+The same goes for frozen veggies.
 These can be a huge time saver!

 I always tell clients I’d much rather have them eat vegetables than not.
 So, save yourself the sanity and opt for some packaged stuff if it keeps you sane.